 Acronym – The Eye [Northern Electronics, 2015]

 Marek Bartůněk: The first time I played this track, I didn’t immediately grasp the impact that it would have on me.
 The emotional intensity grew with the build-up of the atmosphere, driven by the tribal beating.
-After the listening, I remember having left my headphones with the sensation to have been hit by the masterpiece.
-The well-thought-out arrangement and sound design showed one more time how important Northern Electronics.
+After listening, I remember having left my headphones with the sensation of having been hit by the masterpiece.
+The well-thought-out arrangement and sound design showed one more time how important Northern Electronics is for our scene.

 Ver – Shh [Sephora [ Ξ ], 2022]

 Marek Bartůněk: Ver is one of the upcoming artists that have been under my radar for some time.
 I believe he fully understands the limits of techno and dares to go beyond.
 “Shh” has been released on Sephora [ Ξ ], a label closely linked to Secuencias Temporales, and is part of my favourite release from its growing catalogue.
 The track is built around a very deep and organic moody atmosphere, which whispers a story to my ears.
 Listening to this beauty on headphones is an absolute must.